-Will the placement be covered under the Fair Work Act?
+Is the placement covered under the Fair Work Act?

-Job seekers on income support will undertake National Work Experience Programme placements as an Approved Programme of Work under Social Security Legislation.
+Job seekers on income support undertake National Work Experience Programme placements as an Approved Program of Work under Social Security Legislation.
 This means that, for the purposes of the Fair Work Act 2009, a job seeker is not an employee while undertaking a placement in your organisation.

 As job seekers are not employees they are not eligible for workers’ compensation.

 The Australian Government Department of Jobs and Small Business purchases personal accident insurance and public and/or product liability insurance to cover job seekers while they undertake their placements, including travelling to and from your business.